Gus Johnson (basketball): Legacy

-Shortly before his death from inoperable brain cancer, Johnson's jersey No. 25 was retired by the Washington Bullets on his 48th birthday.
+Shortly before his death from an inoperable brain cancer, Johnson's jersey No. 25 was retired by the Washington Bullets on his 48th birthday.
 A month later he was also honored by the two college programs he played for, Boise State and Idaho, during a conference basketball game between the two teams on January 17, 1987.
 A crowd of 12,225 at the BSU Pavilion in Boise set a Big Sky attendance record for a regular season game, and the visiting Vandals overcame an eight-point deficit in the second half to win by ten.
 That month in a ceremony in Akron, his No. 43 was retired by Idaho, the first basketball number retired in school history.

-Upon Johnson's death, Abe Pollin, the former owner of the Baltimore Bullets/Washington Wizards franchise said, "I first saw Gus on television...I had never seen a player dominate a game so.
-Gus was the Dr. J of his time and anyone that ever had the privilege to see him play will never forget what a great basketball player Gus Johnson was".
+Upon Johnson's death, Abe Pollin, the former owner of the Baltimore Bullets/Washington Wizards franchise said, "I first saw Gus on television ...
+I had never seen a player dominate a game so.
+Gus was the Dr. J of his time and anyone that ever had the privilege to see him play will never forget what a great basketball player Gus Johnson was."
 Before Johnson was selected to the Naismith Hall of Fame, former teammate and Hall of Fame guard Earl Monroe said, "Gus was ahead of his time, flying through the air for slam dunks, breaking backboards and throwing full-court passes behind his back.
 He was spectacular, but he also did the nitty gritty jobs, defense and rebounding.
 With all the guys in the Hall of Fame, Gus deserves to be there already."